hebrides/intern-training/README.md

 ### F. DevOps

+By now, if you haven't already, you should learn the concept of [virtualization](https://www.ispsystem.com/news/brief-history-of-virtualization) (more on this in DevOps below), and know what a Virtual Private Server (VPS) is.
+DevOps tools depend upon virtualization.

 You should become proficient in DevOps.

 README: DevOps in practice means utilizing two main skills to automate tasks:
 1) Writing scripts to set up [virtual machines](https://youtu.be/wX75Z-4MEoM) (VMs) with the operating systems, databases and programs you want pre-installed and configured.
 These scripts can also set up services that help you [scale](https://youtu.be/J-xqz_ZM9Wg) your application, so it can manage many thousands, or even millions, of users.